Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and vegan cafes to cheap no frills Thai eateries.

 Next door, another long-standing island favourite, Food Garden, covers all the BBQ options in its own pretty outdoor setting and just along from there, you can get cheap and honest, no frills Thai cooking at Pimjai.
 The restaurant doesn’t look too inviting but the food is reliable and tasty.

-Back at the Baan Koh Mak and Makathanee Resort end of this same Ao Kao road, Clay Pot offers both the cook-at-your-table BBQ as well as the classic Thai dishes.
-You have a couple of other choices nearby at the ‘interestingly’ styled Aimmy and Rabbit but the stand-out is Blue House in its pretty garden setting.
+Back at the Baan Koh Mak and Makathanee Resort end of this same Ao Kao road, Clay Pot offers both cook-at-your-table BBQ and all the classic Thai dishes as do their near neighbours, the ‘interestingly’ styled Aimmy and long established Rabbit.

 Nuchzabmaks, just after the turning towards Ao Suan Yai, is another Koh Mak restaurant which concentrates on Issan food but it has also a wide selection of alternatives off the menu.
 A few doors down, the long established Chillout has a loyal following for its Thai classics – noodles, Pad Thai and all the curries.